Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ```

 `gammaln`, for the log of the absolute value of the Gamma function, was one of a handful of ufuncs moved to the new
 extension module.
+Irwin was the first to identify the issue.

 Both extension modules contained a separate copy of the state for managing error handling policies and
 a Python interface for managing this state, but the user facing `special.seterr`, `special.errstate`, and
 `special.geterr` in SciPy all came from the first extension module.
 We then saw two options: